alx-sch/42_libft/README.md

 - Now you can use any of the functions provided by libft in your source code.

 ## Acknowledgement
-Function descriptions are mostly based on the ones found in the [Gitbook](https://42-cursus.gitbook.io/guide/rank-00/libft) by [Laura](https://github.com/TheBrisly) and [Simon](https://github.com/Laendrun).
+Function descriptions are mostly based on the ones found in [this Gitbook](https://42-cursus.gitbook.io/guide/rank-00/libft) by [Laura](https://github.com/TheBrisly) and [Simon](https://github.com/Laendrun).

 The project badge used is retrieved from [this repo](https://github.com/ayogun/42-project-badges) by Ali Ogun.